We’ve all done the exercise. It’s the first thing you’re taught when you first start your business: Create an ideal client avatar.

 But you would be wrong, and if you stop there, you may be missing a huge piece of the puzzle—and losing out on the best clients because of it.

 Here’s something that’s rarely considered in the “ideal client” equation, and it’s arguably the most important part: personality.

 If you’re snarky, sarcastic, fun-loving and loud, then a quiet, middle-aged mom who spends her time volunteering at the church is probably not a good fit for you.
-Sure, she might need your help, and she might love your products, but for one-on-one consultation, this match-up is a disaster.
+Sure, she might need your help, and she might love your products, but for one-on-one work, this match-up is a disaster.
 Either she will be uncomfortable with your style, or you’ll be miserable trying to reign in your natural exuberance.

 Drive Determines Success

 This one can be difficult to calculate from the start, but once you recognize it (or the lack thereof) it’s worth paying attention to.
 The client without the drive to succeed will—more often than not—only end up frustrating you both.

 Better to end your relationship as soon as you see the signs of this than to waste your time going over the same material and exercises again and again with someone who simply won’t do the work.